IBM/community-automation/ansible/request-ocp4-logging-fyre-play/README.md

 ## Overview

 - Will install csi-csephfs (v1.3.8) onto an OCP+Beta 4.x cluster and will set the csi-cephfs storageclass as the default.
-- Will install OCP logging onto the same fyre Larrge OCP+Beta 4.x cluster , and use the csi-cephfs storageclass for elasticsearch PVC creation.
+- Will install OCP logging onto the same fyre OCP+Beta 4.x cluster , and use the csi-cephfs storageclass for elasticsearch PVC creation.

 ## Requirements

   - A running fyre OCP+Beta cluster (16CPU/32GMem) with 3 workers that have an additional disk on each worker of at least 300G for elasticsearch PVC creation.
-(You must use the request-ocp-fyre-play or the OCP+Beta API (https://w3.ibm.com/w3publisher/fyre/ocp/ocp-apis) to create clusters with additional disks to meet this requirement ).
-See example file examples/examplefyreAPIjson.
+(You must use the request-ocp-fyre-play or the OCP+Beta API https://w3.ibm.com/w3publisher/fyre/ocp/ocp-apis to create clusters with additional disks to meet this requirement ).
+See API example file examples/examplefyreAPIjson.
   - Ansible 2.9 or later installed with python3.
   - oc client installed.
   - oc login to OCP cluster performed.